 The results of the most recently completed financial year are set out in the Company's audited consolidated financial statements for the year ended February 29, 2020.

-The Company began and ended the period with 93,769,878 common shares outstanding.
+The Company began the period with 93,769,878 common shares outstanding and ended the period with 102,707,020 common shares outstanding.